SEAL-Embedded/sigtekx/cpp/src/README.md

-# Ionosense HPC Library - Core Implementation
+# SigTekX Library - Core Implementation

 ## Overview

-This directory contains the core C++ and CUDA implementation files for the Ionosense High-Performance Computing FFT engine.
+This directory contains the core C++ and CUDA implementation files for the SigTekX High-Performance Computing FFT engine.
 The implementation is optimized for real-time signal processing with stringent latency requirements (<200 μs target, <100 μs goal) while maintaining IEEE 754 float32 numerical accuracy.

 ## Architecture